GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

 - the "dmz" or "untrusted" VPC centralizes the external connectivity towards untrusted network resources, such as Internet (inbound and outbound) or 3P service providers or parties connected through VPN or Interconnect.
 - the "spoke" VPCs allow partitioning workloads (e.g. by environment like in this setup), while still retaining controlled access to central connectivity and services
 - Shared VPCs -both in hub and spokes- split the management of the network resources into specific (host) projects, while still allowing them to be consumed from the workload (service) projects
-- if Regional VPC network mode is selected two additional regional trusted hub VPCs are deployed to provide connectivity to GCP services (eg. GCVE) that don't multi-regional routing.
+- if Regional VPC network mode is selected two additional regional trusted hub VPCs are deployed to provide connectivity to GCP services (eg. GCVE) that don't support multi-regional routing.
 - the design facilitates DNS centralization

 Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer uncapped bandwidth, lower latencies, at no additional costs and with a very low management overhead.
 Different ways of implementing connectivity, and related some pros and cons, are discussed below.